ohhsodead/FTP-Crawler/README.md

 # Web Crawler

-Basic web crawler written for my database
+Basic concept of a web crawler, solely written for experimental purposes

-### Usage
+## Usage

 It's just as simple as a configuration file, edit the values to your desire and you're all set.
 Hopefully expanding the features will come soon, but at the moment I'm working on alternative methods to get the listing.